lsandrade/lsandrade/README.md

-<h2 align="center">Hi 👋, I'm Luan</h2>
+### Hi there 👋

+I'm Luan, I'm a Software Engineer @ [Unico](https://github.com/acesso-io) and I've been working in tech since 2015.

-<h3 align="center">Passionate about technology, traveling around and helping to make the world a fairer and safer place.</h3>
+I'm passionate about technology, traveling around and helping to make the world a fairer and safer place.

 #### Connect with me:

 [![Linkedin: luan](https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/oluan/)](https://www.linkedin.com/in/oluan/)

-- 🔭 I’m currently working as Software Developer @ [Unico](https://github.com/acesso-io).
 - 🌱 I’m currently learning GCP and Kubernetes.
 - 🤝 I’m looking to collaborate on open source projects.